Gaussian-Stego/Gaussian-Stego.github.io/README.md

-# GaussianStego: Embedding Invisible Information within Generative 3D Gaussian Splattings
+# GaussianStego: A Generalizable Stenography Pipeline for Generative 3D Gaussians Splatting

 This is the repository that contains source code for the [gaussian-stego website](https://gaussian-stego.github.io/).